 Next use the scale command (SC).
 Select objects, enter and choose the required base point.
 Scale actions always radiate out along the x and y axes from the point you pick.

 When the command line asks you to specify the scale factor, go back to the calculator and find the "paste value to command line button".
 Click this and note that your scale factor appears on the command line. move the cursor back to the drawing and push enter to complete your command line entry of the scale factor.
 You should see the desk change size and it will measure exactly 1600.

-To answer the distance question you should use construction line with it's offset option.
-Note that this is not the same as the offset command.
+To answer the distance question you should use construction line and then it's offset option.
+(Note that this is not the same as the offset command).
 Construction line offset option gives you a useful construction line at the offset distance and not a copy of the object.